phpbb/mpv/README.md

 ## Patches

 Do you have an improvement?
 Did you fix a bug?
-Fork our GitHub repo, make your changes in a separate branch and send a pull request.
+Fork our GitHub repo, make your changes in a separate branch, and send a pull request.

+## Translations

+Have a translation and want to be awesome?
+See the "Patches".

-## Bugs
+## Bug Tracker

-If you found a bug, and you are unable to fix it yourself, please report it to the [MOD Team Tools](http://www.phpbb.com/bugs/modteamtools/) bug tracker on phpBB.com.
+If you find a bug, and you are unable to fix it yourself, please submit it to the [MOD Team Tools](http://www.phpbb.com/bugs/modteamtools/) bug tracker on phpBB.com.